JordanRaymond/CookBook/README.md

 # CookBook
 Created with CodeSandbox

-A web app to reunite all you're recipes you like in one siple interface.
+A web app to reunite all you're recipes you like in one simple interface.